OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 > The free version of IDA unfortunately does not support the ARM processor type.

-To get started with IDA Pro, simply open the app binary in IDA Pro.
+To get started, simply open the app binary in IDA Pro.

 ![IDA Pro open a Mach-O file](Images/Chapters/0x06c/ida_macho_import.png)